MontagueM/Charm/README.md

 If you experience any issue, you can register an issue in this repository.
 If the program has crashed, it is extremely valuable to provide the charm.log file.

 ## Known issues
+- The Animated Background may cause startup crashes for some people, set "AnimatedBackground" to false in your config.json file
 - Textures will not export if the export path contains a period
-- UI elements do not scale correctly for any resolution other than 1080p
+- UI elements may not scale correctly for any resolution other than 1080p
 - API crashes for some people (extremely rare?)
 (Related to DirectXTex)